lordhoell/HoellStream/readme.txt

 Hover over each ? icon for instructions on how to obtain that value Enter your Twitch and YouTube values, then click "Save Config"

+**NOTE**
+Getting values seems tricky, but it's not bad.
+You really only need to

+Create your twitch app in the dev tools (This gets 4 values; 2 from this, and two from the automatic button) Grab your stream elements keys from one single page (4 values) Then deal with the YouTube API Key
+You will have to change your YouTube Stream ID each time.
+Thank you YouTube.

 Reload windows
 Use the "Reload" menu item to refresh both Overlay and Chat windows after saving
+***

 Start YouTube polling
 In both Overlay and Chat windows, click "Start YouTube" to begin YouTube chat and stats polling